General Drive Smart Georgia FAQs

 Who can take the On-site Road Test at Drive Smart Georgia?

-- To be eligible for the On-site Road Test service, you must complete the 30-Hour Classroom Course and at least 6-Hours of in-car driving lessons at our driving school as per Department of Driver Services regulations.
+- To be eligible for the On-Site Road Test, you must complete our 30-hour on-site class, a Zoom class or our online program and at least 6 hours of in-car driving lessons at our driving school, per Dept. of Driver Services regulations.

 When can I schedule my On-site Road Test?